 We want children to be able to think critically and creatively, know how to tackle problems and challenges, and work collaboratively within a team.
 They should be able to evaluate their own and others’ work with sensitivity, developing an awareness of strengths and weaknesses.
 We are proud that our children are highly motivated and eager to learn, as well as being sensitive to the needs of others.
 We are committed to equipping the children with skills which will benefit them for both now and in future learning.
 For this reason they are taught to develop the following values:

-- Resilient – Children thrive in a calm and safe environment which promotes challenging learning experiences.
-Our children are supported to learn from their mistakes which in turn facilitates resilience and perseverance; attributes that will provide them with strength for the future.
+- Perseverance - Not giving in is a key life skill.
+Children thrive in a calm and safe environment which promotes challenging learning experiences.
+Our children are supported to learn from their mistakes which in turn this facilitates resilience and perseverance attributes that will provide them with strength for the future.

-- Independent – Children at Lubbins Park Primary Academy are given the opportunity to develop independence and responsibility in their roles across the school and the local community.
-Our Play Leaders, School Councillors, House Captains and the Head Boy and Head Girl enable the development of these skills and of those around them.
-The children are also taught how to be independent in their learning with the use of established routines in classrooms.
+- Independence - Children at Lubbins Park Primary Academy are given the opportunity to develop independence and responsibility in their roles across the school and the local community.
+Our Play Leaders, School Councillors, House Captains and the Head Boy and Head Girl enable the development of these skills and those of the children around them.
+The children are also taught how to be independent in their learning with the use of established routines in classrooms